The winter season presents new challenges on the road.

 2. Prioritize driver training

 Make sure that drivers understand the unique challenges that they face during winters.
-Driver training programs should be initiated with a special focus on the upcoming winter season.
+Driver training programs should be initiated with a special focus on the winter season.

-If you are a KeepTruckin ELD Plus user, you can minimize poor driving practices with the KeepTruckin Driver Scorecards feature.
+If you are a KeepTruckin ELD Pro user, you can minimize poor driving practices with the KeepTruckin Driver Scorecards feature.
 It allows you to monitor problematic drivers by tracking unsafe habits such as speeding, harsh braking, harsh acceleration, and hard cornering.

 3. Invest in vehicle maintenance